 Carton Packaging

-The DCC shall provide packaged Communications Hubs in cardboard boxes within cartons, each carton containing the quantities of Communications Hubs for the relevant Region as set out in Annex B of this document.
+The DCC shall provide packaged Communications Hubs in cardboard boxes within cartons, each carton containing the quantities of Communications Hubs for the relevant WAN Variant as set out in Annex B of this document.

 The DCC shall provide cartons that contain only a single Communications Hub Variant.